 The Similar Records component that you created appears in the Components panel and in the Tree View panel.

 - 8. Publish the changes to the MDM Hub. - a.
 Click Publish.

-A change confirmation dialog box appears that prompts you to confirm the changes.
+A confirmation dialog box appears that prompts you to publish or review the changes.